Search⌘ K

 Mock interviews are a great way to prepare for System Design interviews.
 They involve pairing up with a friend and allowing them to ask questions.
 If it’s not possible to use a friend, another strategy is to record ourselves and play the role of both interviewer and interviewee.
 With this approach, we can critique ourselves or ask a knowledgeable friend for feedback.

-Note: It’s a good idea to get experience by sitting in real interviews in tech companies.
+It’s a good idea to gain experience by attending real interviews at tech companies.
 Once you’ve been through an interview or two, you’ll be better able to evaluate what went right and what didn’t.
-However, if you don't have that opportunity, you can get a feel of a real interview by practicing with our personalized System Design mock interviewer.
+However, if you don’t have that opportunity, you can get a feel of a real interview by attempting a personalized System Design mock interview.